rileymullins/TFlex/README.md

 2. For each sample:
    a.
 Fragment-based peak calling with CCaller through pyCallingCards to identify regions of interest.
       - Fragment-based peak calling served to identify regions of insertions to make the assignments of each SRT barcode to the single fragment coordinate that is most proximal to the transposon.
    b.
+SRT barcode correction.
+   c.
 Generation of 1-bp unique insertion site maps for each SRT barcode per sample using strand-aware logic of assignment.
 4. Aggregation of per-sample insertion maps by experimental group.
 5. Generation of bedGraph, BigWig, and qbed files for visualization and downstream analysis.